gyx8899/blog/full-stack/checklist/Tricks.md

 console.log(has.call(object, key));
 ```

 #### Prefer the object spread operator over Object.assign to shallow-copy objects.
-Use the object rest operator to get a new object with certain properties omitted.
+Use the object rest operator to get a new object with certain properties omitted

 ```javascript
 // very bad
 const original = { a: 1, b: 2 };